Robert Hugh Benson: Novelist

 Benson continued his writing career along with his ministry as a priest.
 Like both his brothers, Edward Frederic Benson ("Fred") and Arthur Christopher Benson, he wrote many ghost and horror stories, as well as children's stories and historical fiction.
 His horror and ghost fiction are collected in The Light Invisible (1903) and A Mirror of Shalott (1907).
+The Necromancers (1909) is a horror novel about the contemporary spiritualist movement.

 His novel Lord of the World (1907) is generally regarded as one of the first modern dystopian novels.
-In the speculative 2007 he predicted there, the Anglican Church and other Protestant denominations have crumbled and disappeared under a rising tide of secularism and atheism, leaving an embattled Catholic Church as the sole champion of Christian truth.
-Nations are armed with weapons which can destroy a whole city from the air within minutes, and euthanasia is widely practised and considered as a moral advance.
-The Antichrist is depicted as a charismatic secular liberal who organizes an international body devoted to world peace and love under his direction.
+In the novel's speculative world of 2007, nations are armed with weapons which can destroy a whole city from the air within minutes.
+The Anglican Church and other Protestant denominations have crumbled and disappeared under a rising tide of secularism and atheism, and euthanasia is widely practised and considered a moral advance to reduce suffering.
+Only an embattled Catholic Church remains to champion the Christian faith.
+The Antichrist is depicted as a charismatic secular liberal politician who organizes an international body ostensibly devoted to world peace and universal love under his direction.

-In his next novel, The Dawn of All (1911), Benson imagined an opposite future 1973 in which the Catholic Church has emerged victorious in England and worldwide after Germany and Austria won the "Emperor War" of 1914; this book is also notable in its fairly accurate prediction of a global network of a passenger air travel.
+In a later novel, The Dawn of All (1911), Benson imagined an opposite future 1973 in which the Catholic Church has emerged victorious in England and worldwide after Germany and Austria won the "Emperor War" of 1914, and the Church's main remaining enemy is a Lenin-like international Communist leader.
+This book is also notable for its fairly accurate prediction of a global network of passenger air travel, aboard winged airships called volors.

+His historical novels include the Reformation Trilogy: By What Authority (1905), The King’s Achievement (1905), and The Queen’s Tragedy (1907).
 Come Rack!
 Come Rope!
-(1912) is an historical novel describing the persecution of English Catholics during the Elizabethan era.
-The Necromancers (1909) is a horror novel.
-The bibliography below reveals a prodigious output.
+(1912) describes the persecution of English Catholics during the Elizabethan era.

-Among his historical novels is the Reformation Trilogy: By What Authority (1905), The King’s Achievement (1905), and The Queen’s Tragedy (1907).